Our Specialty is Natural American Turquoise - Mine Direct

 The reason for the slotted hole is so you can adjust the height of the pin vise so that its center sits just below the center of the grinding wheel.

 You will need to secure the pin vise to the slotted metal piece.
-Daniel's choice is the screw clamp that is commonly used to secure electrical wires going into a knock-out box.
+Daniel's choice is the screw clamp that is commonly used to secure electrical wires going into a knockout box.

 Once your fixture is made you will need to drill and thread a hole in the side of your splash pan for mounting the fixture to your machine.
 Bolt the fixture to your machine tight enough to allow it to move backward and forward, but not loose enough to allow the grinding process to push the blank away from the wheel.